JustOnePG/JustinePonce.github.io/projects/Corponector.md

 <img src="../img/M3editcurrentcompanyprofile-2.png" width="500"/>

 Lastly, I created the company page.
-This includes company basic information, open positions, recommended student cards, and the edit button where you can edit profile information or add or remove positions.
+This includes company basic information, open positions, recommended student cards, and the edit button where you can edit profile information or add and remove positions.

 # My Experiences
 Overall, I was surprised that it was actually quite fun making this website.
 It wasn't as stressful as I imagined.
 It was still stressful but when I got it right, the positive nullified the negative completely.
 I really don't know, it was just fun creating this website.
 When I got it working, it was the most satisfying feeling I had.
-In conclusion, even if I had to do most of the work, I don't feel a grudge or anything, it's just very satisfying to finish it.
+In conclusion, even if I had to do most of the work, I don't feel mad or anything, it's just very satisfying to finish it.